-The gender distribution is not quite balanced.
-In 2013, 770,400 male migrants (first and second generation) were registered, 18.8% of the total male population, compared to 854,800 female migrants, 20% of the total female population in Austria.
-The number of migrant women surpasses the number of male migrants in all age groups.
+The gender distribution is fairly balanced.
+In 2014, 823,000 male migrants (first and second generation) were registered, 20% of the total male population, compared to 891,600 female migrants, 21% of the total female population in Austria.
+The number of migrant women surpasses the number of male migrants in all age groups except the very young (below 18).